 Who I am:

 For as long as I can remember, I have wanted to work in healthcare.
 This was my first, and only, serious career concern.
 When I say serious career concern, I am of course not talking about my lifelong dream to play professional baseball or be a rockstar.
 Like many, those are still dreams, but I’ve recognized reality.
-For all the time I put into playing professional baseball, I ended up getting injured many times, which led me to want to enter healthcare.
-If you asked me when I graduated from high school what I’d be doing in 10 years I would have told you I would be a physical therapist.
-I was wrong.
+For all the time I put into becoming a professional baseball player, I ended up getting injured many times.
+After going to physical therapy many times I was inspired to become a physical therapist.
+That was my original plan when I graduated high school.
+I was wrong about that.
+I ended up studying athletic training and have been all over the place asa result.